joracine/MTBWiki/PROGRESS_LOG.md

 - ✅ **NEW**: Improved dev experience with one-command local dev setup and CI/CD test automation
 - ✅ **NEW**: Implemented secure secrets management using AWS Secrets Manager for database credentials and environment variables
 - ✅ **NEW**: Added comprehensive monitoring and observability with CloudWatch for logging/metrics and Sentry for error tracking
+- ✅ **NEW**: Implemented robust data migration and versioning strategy for schema and enumeration data
+- ✅ **NEW**: Added comprehensive user/contributor onboarding guides and content contribution documentation
+- ✅ **NEW**: Integrated explicit review checkpoints with detailed checklists after each major development phase

 #### **Key Decisions Made**
 1. **Database**: Aurora Serverless v2 (PostgreSQL) - perfect for complex discovery queries